 WordPress automatically decides what posts are related and recommends them at the bottom of each post, but it seems to do that almost completely at random.
 I will admit, I do not write things chronologically, but I try to correct them and post them that way, and I intend them to be read that way, so your mileage may vary if you just read randomly.

-However, to assist you in whatever way you wish to read, the next section is a character list with basic information, and links to Wiki pages with more information.
+However, to assist you in whatever way you wish to read, there follows a character list with basic information, and links to Wiki pages with more information.
 For more information on setting and mechanics, I direct you to the About page.
 I am working on more Wiki pages with more and better setting/mechanics info, but none are up as of this edit.
 There is also a Patreon with, at the moment, even less than the Wiki.
 But if you would like to throw money at me and help me get rid of the ads, that is an option.

 Our Cavalcade of Characters!